 While Delta College is a valuable part of our community, most of the classroom buildings were built decades ago and need urgent repairs and essential safety, and technology improvements.
 Additional funding is needed to allow Delta College to help maintain and upgrade the classrooms, labs, and vocational equipment, technology and facilities for training the first responders, nurses, nursing assistants, EMTs, and other professionals who protect and serve our community every day.

-The San Joaquin Delta Community College District Board of Trustees has decided to place a $598 million school facilities improvement bond measure known as Measure K on the November 2024 ballot.
-Funding from the measure could be used to help address the most urgent improvements needed across all Delta College campuses.
+The San Joaquin Delta Community College District Board of Trustees decided to place a $598 million school facilities improvement bond measure known as Measure K on the November 2024 ballot.
+The measure has since been approved by voters.
+Funding from Measure K will be used to help address the most urgent improvements needed across all Delta College campuses.

 - Fix old plumbing and continue to provide clean drinking water